 Materials and Methods

-All experimental animal procedures complied with European Union Directive 2010 (2010 63 EU), the National Institutes of Health (Guidelines for the Care and Use of Laboratory Animals
+All experimental animal procedures complied with European Union Directive 2010 (2010 63 EU), the National Institutes of Health (Guidelines for the Care and Use of Laboratory Animals), the Society for Neurosciences Policies on the Use of Animals and Humans in Neuroscience Research, and the Animals (Scientific Procedures) Act 1986.

 Animals and husbandry